vniacsta/vniacsta/README.md

 2020 has given me the opportunity to learn Front-End development, which I immediately loved.
 #codingisfun 👩‍💻

-Because I was so thirsty for more, I went all-in in Academia de Código Full-Stack Software Developer Bootcamp, and I'm loving every moment of it.
+Because I was so thirsty for more, I went all-in in Academia de Código Full-Stack Software Developer Bootcamp.
+Fresh out of the insane Bootcamp routine, I keep studying and looking for new challenges.

 I consider my best skills to be my adaptability to the work environment, teamwork and problem-solving.
 I love to learn, I’m always ready for a challenge, I’m result-driven, hands-on, and with a can-do mentality.